Battle of 42nd Street: Battle

-At roughly 11:00 am, the German 1st Battalion were seen approaching 42nd Street, roughly 400–500 strong, by the 2/8th.
-Advancing along the road to Souda, they were estimated by the Australian and New Zealand defenders as numbering about 400 men, and were attempting to raid an abandoned supply depot under the cover of mortar and machine-gun fire.
-The 2/7th's Major Walter Miller commanded Lieutenant Beverley McGeoch to lead a 14 man patrol to observe them, while he planned an attack.
+At roughly 11:00 am, the 1st Battalion of the 141st Mountain Regiment was seen approaching 42nd Street, roughly 400–500 strong, by the 2/8th.
+Advancing along the road to Souda, they were estimated by the Australian and New Zealand defenders as numbering about 400, and were attempting to raid an abandoned supply depot under the cover of mortar and machine-gun fire.
+The 2/7th's Major Walter Miller commanded Lieutenant Beverley McGeoch to lead a 14-strong patrol to observe them, while he planned an attack.
 McGeoch was not to attack until the Germans had come close enough to be too close to escape a surprise attack.
-The 14 man patrol advanced about 500 metres after draping their helmets with green silk from parachutes to act as camouflage.
-He then told Captain Elmo Dudley Nelson to join in on the attack, and sent a runner to Walker with the same message.
-At the start of the attack, when McGeoch's patrol were about 450 metres away from the Germans, half of them opened fire on the Axis.
-Roughly five minutes later, the other half of McGeoch's 14 men opened fire as well.
+The patrol advanced about 500 metres after draping their helmets with green silk from parachutes to act as camouflage.

+Miller then told Captain St Elmo Dudley Nelson to join the attack, and sent a runner to Walker with the same message.
+At the start of the attack, when McGeoch's patrol was about 450 m away from the Germans, half of them opened fire on the Axis.
+Roughly five minutes later, the other half of McGeoch's 14 soldiers opened fire as well.
 Miller was walking over to the Lieutenant's patrol when the firefight began and sent his C Company forward to join in.
 One platoon of C Company was placed on each side of McGeoch's patrol to create a line.
 The Anzacs established superiority of fire after a few minutes.
 Together, they ended up killing most of the Germans in the area whilst others fled.
-Then, doing as they were told, D Company of the 2/7th joined into the fight after hearing the first shots fired.
+Then, doing as they were told, D Company of the 2/7th joined the fight after hearing the first shots fired.
 Nelson was shot in the shoulder advancing with his unit.
-Lieutenant Stephen Bernard then took over his company, and kept leading even after being injured as well.
+Lieutenant Stephen Bernard then took over his company, and kept leading even after being injured.
 He and his company chased the Germans, killing every German in the area who hadn't surrendered or been taken prisoner.
 Walker ordered the reserve A and B Companies to take the place of the attacking C and D Companies.
 Miller ordered roughly six bombs to be fired by the Anzac mortar teams, which they did.
 This caused the few remaining Germans to flee, and they were pursued by Miller's forces.
+In Charles Moihi Bennett, a Maori officer's account, Greek soldiers could be heard during the charge shouting "Aera".